bobtodd/notes/pyglossary/conversion.md

 First off, you'll need the raw dictionary you want to start with.
 I've never used [Lingvo dictionaries](http://www.abbyy.com/lingvo_dictionary/), but evidently it's a dictionary format that lots of people get a lot of mileage out of, so you have to know it's out there.

 The particular dictionaries I happened to be interested in were on Icelandic, listed at [this page](http://norse.ulver.com/files/lingvo/index.html).
-In particular, I wanted to convert [Zoëga's *Concise Dictionary of Old Icelandic*](http://norse.ulver.com/files/lingvo/zoega.dsl.zip) and [Cleasby & Vígfússon's *Icelandic-English Dictionary*](http://norse.ulver.com/files/lingvo/cleasby.dsl.zip).
+In particular, I wanted to convert [Zoëga's *Concise Dictionary of Old Icelandic*](http://norse.ulver.com/files/lingvo/zoega.dsl.zip) (here's a [local copy](./data/zoega.dsl.zip) for convenience) and [Cleasby & Vígfússon's *Icelandic-English Dictionary*](http://norse.ulver.com/files/lingvo/cleasby.dsl.zip).
 These are both old and out of copyright, so as I understand there's no harm in placing the links here.

 So let's work on Zoëga's dictionary, and the other is similar.
 Downloading gets you a file `zoega.dsl.zip`.
 Unzip that file into a directory `zoega.dsl/`.
 Descend into that directory within Terminal: that's where we're going to be doing our work.